venkateshreddypala/ImageProcessing/README.md

 ## Images in our problem
 1. Images are mostly rectangular in shape and has a particular dimensions since these were tiff files but has a lot of noises due to several reasons.
+# Where are we going to get started?
+1. Contrast enhnacement
+2. Filtering using convolution
+3. Morphological operations
+## 1. Contrast Enhancement
+Image contrast means spread of pixels over the image.
+By this particular method we are going to make the a\pictures more vibrant and clear for the other system to extract text.
+I have choosen the following two methods for this purpose
+i.
+Min-Max Stretch
+ii.Histogram Equalization (Source: https://docs.opencv.org/master/d4/d1b/tutorial_histogram_equalization.html)
+These enhances the particualr images.